Collinsville

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Collinsville SA2, median income is $52,662 and average income is $69,030.
-This contrasts with Rest of Qld's figures: median income of $53,146 and average income of $66,593.
-Based on Wage Price Index growth of 9.91% from financial year 2023 to September 2025, estimated incomes would be approximately $57,881 (median) and $75,871 (average).
-Census 2021 data shows household, family, and personal incomes in Collinsville rank modestly, between the 24th and 31st percentiles.
-Income distribution reveals that 28.0% of locals fall into the $1,500 - 2,999 category (1,149 people), consistent with broader trends across the surrounding region at 31.7%.
-Housing costs allow for 90.0% retention, but disposable income is below average at the 33rd percentile.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the Collinsville SA2 is slightly above average nationally, with the median assessed at $52,662 while the average income stands at $69,030.
+This contrasts with Regional Qld's figures of a median income of $53,146 and an average income of $66,593.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $57,881 (median) and $75,871 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes all rank modestly in Collinsville, between the 24th and 31st percentiles.
+Looking at income distribution, the predominant cohort spans 28.0% of locals (1,149 people) in the $1,500 - 2,999 category, consistent with broader trends across the surrounding region showing 31.7% in the same category.
+Housing costs are manageable with 90.0% retained, though disposable income sits below average at the 33rd percentile.

 Frequently Asked Questions - Income